-- Sixteen entrance units of secondary school work - 2.
-Passing grades on at least two-thirds of the college work taken and an overall grade-point average equivalent to a grade of C or better at Oxford - 3.
-Voluntary withdrawal from the college last attended and eligibility to return to that institution - 4.
-Official credentials from each of the colleges previously attended (credentials sent by the applicant cannot be accepted without verification) - Scores on the ACT or SAT
+1. Sixteen entrance units of secondary school work

+Passing grades in at least two-thirds of the college work taken and an overall grade-point average equivalent to a grade of C or better at Oxford

+3. Voluntary withdrawal from the college last attended and eligibility to return to that institution

+4. Official credentials from each of the colleges previously attended (credentials sent by the applicant cannot be accepted without verification)

+5. Scores on the ACT or SAT